rafiq10/design-patterns-in-go/README.md

 - Want to keep new functionality separate (SRP)
 - Need to be able to interact with existing structures
 - Solution: embed the decorated object and provide additional functionality

+* Decorator embeds the decorated object
+* Adds utility fields and methods to augment the object's features
+* Often used to emulate multiple inheritance (may require extra work)